quaap/AudioMeter/README.md

 * Max: Simply find the loudest bit of each sample.
 Most responsive, but will peg the scale on noisey places.
 * Avg: Simple average of the sound.

+Future Features?
+* Make meter fit a variety of screen sizes.
+* Allow a log of the readings